Oregon

 Right to Delete

 Consumers can request deletion of their personal data held by a controller.
-The Oregon DOJ's first-year enforcement report noted that the right to delete was the number one right consumers requested and were denied by businesses.
+The Oregon DOJ's one-year enforcement report identified the right to delete as the most frequently requested and most frequently denied right during the first year of enforcement.

 Right to Opt Out